 - A design that minimizes the amount of coffee left in the grinder.

 - A second-generation Gearbox design that increased the strength and durability of the drive transmission and decreased the noise.

 The Grind & Grind Settings

 The Capresso is equipped with a commercial-grade Infinity grinder, featuring an advanced conical burr design made of steel.

 This gear reduction motor grinds slow, reducing the amount of friction and noise, providing little static build-up in the grinds, and preserving the beans’ flavor and aroma.
-This is especially important for the best Kona coffee which costs more and requires delicate grinding.
+This is especially important for expensive coffees that require delicate grinding.

 The Capresso features 16 different settings, and they are organized into four settings in each of four categories.

 This may be easier to use than other grinders, in that you can choose extra fine, fine, medium, or coarse, and then choose one of four settings within each of those categories.

 It may be less overwhelming than having a huge number of settings from which to choose.